heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 //= require bootstrap
 {% endhighlight %}

 Now a user can quickly log in and out using the navbar.
 But its a bit odd to welcome a user by their email.
 It would be better to use a username.
-Looking at the schema build by Devise there is no column to store a username in our database.
+Looking at the schema.rb built by Devise there is no column to store a username in our database.
 ![User Schema]({{ "/assets/default_user_schema.png" | absolute_url }})

 We will have to do that ourselves through a migration, in the terminal run: